21 Must-Play Games Like "Minecraft"

 Are you in search for the best mobile sandbox building game?
 Then Survivalcraft is the game you’re looking for.
 The game is developed by only one person, yet it proves to be a tremendous game, even dethroning Minecraft Pocket Edition as the top mobile block-building game.

 Survivalcraft was originally released on Windows Phone, then subsequently on Android and iOS.
 The game is very well polished.
 You wouldn’t bump into walls because the game world is absolutely enormous.
-There are a variety of creatures in the game world, each of them are beautifully designed.
+There are a variety of creatures in the game world, each of them is beautifully designed.
 There is also a huge emphasis put on survival.
-For instance, you’re character will faint if it didn’t get enough sleep.
+For instance, your character will faint if it didn’t get enough sleep.

 Survivalcraft is just one marvelous game.
 It’s still being constantly developed, making the game even better than it already is.

 Terasology is like Minecraft, Dwarf Fortress and Dungeon Keeper put into one.
 Although it still does not have all the features of the three games mentioned, it is slowly being updated to make the gameplay more compelling.